bunny-the-great/Priority-Scheduling/README.md

 # Priority-Scheduling
-This is a Scheduling algorithm....
+This is a preemptive Scheduling algorithm.
+Uses Priority to perform preemption .